DanielJohnBenton/Sacred/README.md

 ```

 Output: `Hello World!`

-The way it works is very similar to the more famous [Brainfuck](https://github.com/DanielJohnBenton/Brainfug) language, but has some additional commands.

 # Implementation specifics
 * Commands are not just delimited by space, but also by tabs and newlines (`\n` and `\t`)